aid4nscud/friends-music-rec/README.md

 - Add Activity Feed where Search Profile currently is in FeedRecs

-- Move Search User underneath ExploreRec, icon visible that points to it though
+- Move Search User underneath ExploreRec, icon visible that points to it though ( or popup )

 - Add direct/public choice + choose recipients in search rec (frontend) and create_rec (backend)